Cardiff School of Art & Design

-Cardiff School of Art & Design (CSAD) is one of the five schools that comprise Cardiff Metropolitan University.
+Cardiff School of Art & Design (CSAD) is one of the five academic schools that comprise Cardiff Metropolitan University.
 It originated as the Cardiff School of Art in 1865.

 History

 Cardiff School of Art & Design opened in 1865 as the Cardiff School of Science & Art with lessons initially taking place on the top floor of the Cardiff Free Library and Museum.
 In 1867 a distinct School of Art was formed, based on the Art Night School, with 65 young pupils aged between 9 and 17.
 In 1868 an older intake was accepted, of 50 'artisan' students between 17 and 25 years old.

-In 1966, a new six-story campus was built in Howard Gardens, Cardiff, with large studios facing north.
+In 1966, a new six-storey campus was built in Howard Gardens, Cardiff, with large studios facing north.
 The building was designed by the Cardiff City Architect, John Dryburgh.

 The School merged with other colleges in 1976 to become part of South Glamorgan Institute of Higher Education (later Cardiff Institute of Higher Education and the University of Wales Institute Cardiff).
 It is the oldest constituent part of Cardiff Metropolitan University.

 In 2013, Cardiff Metropolitan University put its 2.25 acre Howard Gardens campus up for sale with the intention of moving to a new site in summer 2014.
-The School now occupies a brand new purpose built building at the university's Llandaff Campus.
-This new building has extensive purpose built studios and workshops and includes the MIT FabLab, the Perceptual Experience Laboratory, the Schools Foundry and Ceramics facilities as well as its undergraduate, postgraduate and research studios and workshops.
+The School now occupies a brand new purpose-built building at the university's Llandaff Campus.
+This new building is home to extensive studios and workshops, and includes the MIT FabLab, and the Perceptual Experience Laboratory.
+The facilities also include dedicated photography studios, digital and traditional printmaking equipment, as well as a foundry.

 About CSAD

 Cardiff School of Art & Design was assessed as one of the top 40 destinations to study art and design in the UK by guardian.co.uk in 2010.
+As of 2025, Cardiff School of Art & Design offers 15 undergraduate programmes: